 Bold statement but let me tell you why.
-Over the years there has inherently been two major flaws with innovation management tools once employees begin sharing their ideas.
-The first is how to find the right Subject Matter Experts (SME’s) to collaborate on ideas and help turn them into potential innovations.
-The second, and the biggest bottleneck in the idea management process, is how to choose the right ideas to progress with.
+Over the years there have inherently been two major flaws with tools for innovation in the workplace.
+The first is how to find the right Subject Matter Experts (SME’s) to collaborate on ideas.
+The second, and the biggest bottleneck in the idea management process, is how to choose the right ideas.

 This results in a bottleneck in the idea management process and where the initiative often fails.
 I have experienced this situation many times both as a contributor and as a leader.

-Artificial Intelligence can help in both these situations by analysing all the Big Data captured, including all user interactions with each idea, and applying a machine learning algorithm.
-In laymen terms, this means over time it can learn who the successful contributors are to specific types of ideas and automatically recommend (or even assign) them to similar ideas in the future.
+Artificial Intelligence can help in both these situations by analysing all the big data captured, including all user interactions with each idea, and applying a machine learning algorithm.
+In laymen terms, this means over time it can learn who the successful contributors are for certain types of ideas and automatically recommend (or even assign) them to similar ideas in the future.
 Artificial Intelligence can also predict the best ideas for management to move forward with.

 And the best news is that whilst more ideas shared causes an even bigger bottleneck in the idea management process when having to select ideas manually, it actually increases the accuracy when you allow Artificial Intelligence to do the same job.

-I ran an internal survey a few years ago asking employees what type of rewards would encourage them to be an active contributor to ideation.
+I ran a survey asking employees what type of rewards would encourage them to be active contributors to generate ideas.
 The results shocked me as I was expecting “money” to be the top response.
 Actually “recognition by one’s peers and leaders” was the overwhelming winner.

-Therefore, including a way to recognise and reward successful contributors who generate ideas and making it a part of the communication strategy, is often a great way to organically influence other employees to get involved.
+Therefore, including a way to recognise and reward successful contributors who generate ideas, is often a great way to organically influence other employees to get involved.

-So, avoid ideas falling into a black-hole, and demotivating employees, by creating a feedback process on ideas.
-Appointing ambassadors is a great way to achieve this which leads me to the next lesson.
+So, avoid ideas falling into a black hole, and demotivating employees, by creating a feedback process on ideas.
+Appointing ambassadors is a great way to achieve this which leads me to the next idea generation technique.

 Build it and they will come!

-This is something I have heard many times when it comes to software for ideas.
+This is something I have heard many times when it comes to tools for innovation in the workplace.
 Unsurprisingly it is very rarely true.
 And even less true when it comes to employee suggestion systems in large enterprises.

-The solution to this is to create an Ideation Ambassador role, where the primary responsibility is to drive awareness, encourage engagement and support groups within the organisation (this could be split by country, industry, line of business or even a mix).
-This role should be an add-on to an existing role and shouldn’t be more than 5-10% of someone’s’ time.
+The solution to this is to create an Ideation Ambassador role.
+The primary responsibility of this role is to drive awareness, encourage engagement and support groups within the organisation.
+This role should be an add-on to an existing role and shouldn’t be more than 5-10% of someone’s time.
 However, it is an essential role for organisations with an employee base typically over 1,000 people.